venice1200/MiSTer_i2c2oled/README.md

 ### Temperature Sensor Readout
 ...by @ahmadexp

-The RTC 1.3 board supports the AD7414 I2C temerature sensor.
+Support for temerature sensor (AD7414) readout (can be added to the RTC 1.3 board).
 The i2c2oled code can support the readout of the this sensor and can overlay it on the existing image.
 By default the temperature in not shown to make it compatible and issue free for the unsupported hardware.
 In order to enable the temperature readout you should change the value "no" in front of SHOW_TEMP variable in the i2c2oled-system.ini to "yes".